-- a) asserting cybersecurity as a priority within the context of their entity-wide strategic objective; - b) ensuring appropriate executive oversight of cybersecurity; - c) implementing a collective approach to cybersecurity risk management; and - d) conducting regular reviews and assessments of their governance arrangements to ensure its effectiveness.
+- 1. Asserting cybersecurity as a priority within the context of their entity-wide strategic objective; - 2.
+Ensuring appropriate executive oversight of cybersecurity; - 3.
+Implementing a collective approach to cybersecurity risk management; and - 4.
+Conducting regular reviews and assessments of their governance arrangements to ensure its effectiveness.

-3.8.5 Brazil
+3.2.2.5 Brazil

-Review the level of awareness and knowledge through the application of surveys and audits, it's recommended that the user has a technical profile and ideally, be the manager or be assigned to a unit responsible for managing the organization's information technology (IT) security.
-As a guideline, it is clarified that the criteria used to support the preparation of this questionnaire were freely adapted from the professional judgment of the TCU team of auditors on version 8 of the framework developed by the Center for Internet Security (CIS).
-The questionnaire will address four of the eighteen critical cyber controls listed in this version as followed:
+The Brazilian Federal Court of Audits reviewed the level of awareness and knowledge through the application of surveys and audits, recommending that the user has a technical profile and ideally, be the manager or be assigned to a unit responsible for managing the organization's information technology (IT) security.
+As part of the guideline developed, it was clarified that the criteria used to support the preparation of this questionnaire were freely adapted from the professional judgment of the TCU team of auditors on version 8 of the framework developed by the Center for Internet Security (CIS).
+The questionnaire addresses four of the eighteen critical cyber controls listed in this version as followed:

-- Inventory and Control of Enterprise Assets
+- Inventory and Control of Enterprise Assets;

-- Inventory and Control of Software Assets
+- Inventory and Control of Software Assets;

-- Continues Vulnerability Management
+- Continues Vulnerability Management; and

-- Security Awareness and Skills Training
+- Security Awareness and Skills Training.

-The audit was conducted by the Federal Audit Court, especially at the Information Technology Infrastructure Secretariat (SETIC), which takes care of IT infrastructure, customer service and process and project management.
+The audit was conducted by the Federal Audit Court, specifically, by the Information Technology Infrastructure Secretariat (SETIC), which takes care of IT infrastructure, customer service and process and project management.
 The study involved document analysis, interviews, and researcher observations.